itsank/MLNotes/NLPNotes.md

 + Must Read

+## Learning language by computer using task
+#### Learning Language Games Through Interaction [pdf]
++ Learning language in context of a game
++ Model only see the start state and human can see both state and end state
++

 ## Deep Text Generation

 #### on extraction and abstractive neural document summarization with lansformer language model arXiv.org 1909.03186